University of Rochester, Rochester, NY

 Library & IT Representative, Committee on Assessment, Bucknell University, 2015–2017

 Diversity Advocate, Search Committees for the University Archivist, Director of Enterprise Systems, Web Support Specialist, Digital Pedagogy Specialist, Postdoctoral Fellow in Digital Scholarship, Instructional Designer for HR, 2015–2017

 Planning Committee, Society for the Study of Women in the Renaissance, 2008–2014

 HĀSTAC: Humanities, Arts, Science, and Technology Alliance and Collaboratory

 Modern Language Association

-Cristina León Alfar, Associate Professor, Department of English, Hunter College, CUNY
+Cristina León Alfar, Professor, Department of English, Hunter College, CUNY

-Mario DiGangi, Executive Officer and Professor, The Ph.D.
+Mario DiGangi, Professor, The Ph.D.
 Program in English, The Graduate Center, CUNY

-Janice Mann, Associate Professor and Chair, Department of Art and Art History, Bucknell University
+Janice Mann, Associate Professor, Department of Art and Art History, Bucknell University

-Joseph Ugoretz, Associate Dean of Teaching, Learning and Technology, Macaulay Honors College, CUNY
+Joseph Ugoretz, Senior Associate Dean and Chief Academic Officer, Macaulay Honors College, CUNY